axdhill/ait-qkd/README.md

 Then you are lacking a locale installation.
 Some parts, especially boost-filesystem, are known to suffer badly from missing locale installation files.
 Reinstall them by

-    # dpkg-reconfigure locales
+    $ sudo dpkg-reconfigure locales

-and verify that all locales as defined by
+and verify that all locales in use listed by

     $ locale

-are installed which is seen by
+are installed.
+All installed locales can be seen by

     $ locale -a